Dit is het Rietveld Schröderhuis.

 Until then, Rietveld had created mainly furniture and scale models.
 His renowned Red and Blue Chair, for example, was designed around 1919.
 Never before had he been asked to design an entire house.

-Clever solutions
+Smart solutions

-One such idea involved sliding walls on the first floor.
+Like the sliding walls on the first floor.
 By day, this was an open space, but in the evening, the Schröder family could split it up into three separate rooms.
 There was one room for the daughters, another for the son, and a living room with a table and stove, giving everyone some privacy.

 This chair has become a symbol of De Stijl and is the epitome of functionality, consisting of only 15 beechwood slats and 2 rectangular panels.